Lecture 3: Publishing with GitHub Pages

 A commit contains a snapshot of the changes you’ve made to one or more files, along with a message that describes the changes.
 This message should be descriptive and clear, so that other developers can understand what changes you’ve made and why.

-Everytime you want to take into account a change in your repository, you need to commit these changes
+Everytime you want to make a change in your repository, you need to commit these changes.

 When you created your new repository, you initialized it with a README file.
 README files are a great place to describe your project in more detail, or add some documentation such as how to install or use your project.
 The contents of your README file are automatically shown on the front page of your repository.